 How our numbers driven world has transformed the business of investing—and how to take advantage of it.

-There is always contentious debate among Wall Street’s finest regarding the right way to approach equities investing.
+There is a contentious debate among Wall Street’s finest regarding the right way to approach equities investing.
 Detailing what such a strategy would look like is difficult, but the technique would unquestionably need to evolve based on prevailing macro and micro trends.
 Pursuing a universal theory is a fool’s errand, but it is possible to minimize risk without employing elaborate hedging strategies.
 Most investing styles focus disproportionately on one side of the overall activity: quantitative valuation.
 From the Efficient Markets Hypothesis to fundamental analysis to even age-old philosophies describing risk, there are incredibly many notions percolating in the investing universe.
 These approaches are only partially useful, as they address only the quant side of what is a multi-faceted process.
 A more prudent method considers both the quality of the security in question and the widespread sentiment surrounding it, a duality that will be discussed here.

 One of the most common investment theories is the Efficient Markets Hypothesis (EMH), which posits that all publicly available information about a company is priced into the current stock.
 Consequently, a legitimate price advantage cannot be sustained, as an investor will be perpetually tardy acting on the new developments (1).
 Broadly, the EMH’s strictest interpretation claims that all information, public and private “is fully and immediately factored into prices” (2).
 A key assumption of the EMH is that stock prices follow a random walk (3)—that is, [the] future path of the price level of a security is no more predictable than the "path of a series of cumulated random numbers” (4).
 The direct result of the EMH conclusion is that it is impossible to consistently value equities accurately.
 This defeatist view of the equities markets has come under intense scrutiny many times, and is still controversial decades after being published.
 In fact, the underpinning of the theory breaks down with some intuitive reasoning.
 The EMH is a paradoxical claim, for someone has to invest with the recent news for it to be reflected in the price—the value cannot spontaneously jump.
 Someone is profiting off this movement, meaning it is possible to exploit a momentary lapse in the lockstep relationship between information and share value.